 - 1. Complete all the requirements for basic admission. - 2.
 Complete the guidance interview form for re-entry to the Health Sciences Division. - 3.
-Have a conference with the Health Sciences Division Dean or designee regarding goals and plans.
+Have a conference with the Health Sciences Division Dean or designee regarding goals and plans. - 4.
+Students must re-enter within 2 years to retain credit for nursing courses.
+Some remedial work may be required prior to re-admission. - 5.
+Credit will not be granted for nursing courses taken more than 2 years prior to application for re-entry.
+A student applying for re-entry after 2 years will be required to retake the TEAS for admission.

 The student accepted for re-entry will be expected to follow current policy and procedures of the Health Sciences program at the time of re-admission.
-Any student dismissed from the program as a result of clinical failure related to safety or ethical issues, is not eligible for re-entry into the Associate Degree Nursing Program.